Photos: The third round of the Tour Championship

 1 /

-Wyndham Clark hits his drive from the fourth tee during the third round of the Tour Championship golf tournament, Saturday, Aug.
+Scottie Scheffler shares a laugh with Collin Morikawa on the 18th green during the third round of the Tour Championship golf tournament, Saturday, Aug.
 31, 2024, in Atlanta.
 (AP Photo/Jason Allen)

 Cookie Settings